scellecs/morpeh/README.md

 ```

 #### 🔖 Filter
-A type that contains entities constrained by conditions With and/or Without.
+A type that allows filtering entities constrained by conditions With and/or Without.
 You can chain them in any order and quantity.
-After compose all constrains you should call Build() method.
+Call `Build()` to finalize the filter for further use.
 ```c#
 var filter = this.World.Filter.With<HealthComponent>()
                               .With<BooComponent>()